 Twelve years ago, in a small hospital room, I lifted my newborn son into the air and handed him over to God.
 With a prayer that great love and prosperity would follow my son, I felt I was relinquishing my child into the care of my Heavenly Father as I relinquished him into the care of his adoptive parents.
 Assuming that, because of my prayer, all would go well after, I was shocked to discover the opposite in my life.
 However, I soon realized I wasn’t doing one last thing: relinquishing me.

 I had forgotten to relinquish me when I sent my son with a prayer into the arms of God and a different family.
 Then I went back into the world with unbearable grief and loss that I could not deal with on my own.
 Understandably, the pain was far too great for the child that I still was.
 Without support, counseling, or any type of understanding of what the effects of relinquishment would be, I began to spiral out of control.

-First, the denial that what I had done was permanent and the effects of the act were un-changeable.
-I fought.
-I suppressed the grieving and chose to move forward by action.
-Fighting the agency for pictures and letters, calling news stations to see if they’d put my story on television, and hounding my father for what he remembered of what I had signed and what members of my adoption triad had said.
+First came the denial that what I had done was permanent and the effects were unchangeable.
+Thus, I fought.
+I suppressed the grieving process and chose to move forward by resisting.
+This entailed fighting the agency for pictures and letters, calling news stations to see if they’d put my story on television, and hounding my father for what he remembered of what I had signed and what members of my adoption triad had said.

-My heart has conceived lies that I told
+My heart conceived lies that I told

 To myself when the truth was too much.

-My soul has feasted on every iniquity
+My soul feasted on every destruction,

 And I am appalled at myself.